Where to Stay: On Disney Property or Off-Site?

 - Hotel staff may be less familiar with Disney property.

 - Getting to and from the Parks is generally easier.
 This is more important if one plans to take afternoon breaks.

 - Immersed in Disney Magic 24 hours a day.

 - Disney staff provides excellent service.

 - Priority on tee times on Disney golf courses.

-- Access to WDW’s closed circuit TV information channels.
+- Access to Disney World’s closed-circuit TV information channels.

-- Magical Express transportation to/from airport to WDW Resort at no charge
+- Magical Express transportation to/from airport and Disney World Resort at no charge

 - Able to purchase Disney Dining Plan.